John Neumann: Early life and education

-Neumann was born on March 18, 1811, and was baptized in the village church on the same day.
-He began his education in the town school when he was 6, and was a studious and hardworking child, whose mother called him "my little bibliomaniac" for his love of books and reading.
-Neumann spoke German at home and at school, and was only passably acquainted in his childhood with Czech.
+Neumann was born in Prachatice on March 18, 1811; he was baptized the same day in the village Catholic church.
+He began his education in the village grammar school when he was six.
+Neumann was a studious and hardworking child, with Agnes calling him "my little bibliomaniac" for his love of books and reading.
+Neumann spoke German at home and school.
+He also gained a passing knowledge of Czech during his childhood.